What are the best volunteer opportunities for college students?

 Benefits of Volunteering for College Students

-There are several great benefits of volunteering for college students.
+The benefits of volunteering for college students are numerous.
 Here are some of the most common ones we’ve heard from former volunteers and interns:

 - Get first-hand perspective of global issues